Sean Miller CBT Therapist BABCP accredited

 If you are having thoughts of harming yourself please call your GP or 111 or present at A and E. If you or someone else is at risk call 999.
 You can also call Samaritans on 116123

 Training, qualifications & experience

 My qualifications range from Post Graduate Diploma in Cognitive Behavioural Psychotherapy, BA Honours Degree in Applied Psychology, Certificate in Counselling, Diploma in Behaviour Therapy, Diploma Drug and Alcohol Nursing ENB612, Higher National Diploma(HND) in Health and Caring Practise.
-I have also carried out extensive training in different psychological therapies like Solution Focussed Therapy, Motivational Interviewing, coaching, Mindfulness based CBT, DBT and ACT
+I have also carried out extensive training in different psychological therapies like Compassion focussed Therapy, Solution Focussed Therapy, Motivational Interviewing, coaching, Mindfulness based CBT, DBT and ACT

-I have worked in the NHS for 15 years. five years as a CBT Therapist with a local IAPT Team 11 years in drug and alcohol services as a CBT Therapist with service users with drug and alcohol problems.
+I have worked in the NHS for 25 years.
+Ten years as a CBT Therapist with a local IAPT Team 15 years in drug and alcohol services as a CBT Therapist with service users with drug and alcohol problems.
 Prior to qualifying as a CBT Therapist I was carrying out Drug and Alcohol counselling with NHS clients using many of the evidence based approaches described above.
 Prior to this I worked in the voluntary sector in mental health and drug and alcohol treatment and with probation services in Sheffield for ten years.
 I have always enjoyed helping people with addiction problems overcome the difficulties with the substance itself and the underlying issues which are usually triggering such behaviour.
 Watching people change with my assistance is the most rewarding experience for me and keeps me happy in my work.
 CBT is the best tool I have come across for helping people move from stuck to functional, from scared to confident, from struggling to coping

 Registered / Accredited